Predicting Perinatal Mental Health Issues

 • Unplanned or unwanted pregnancy

-Signs and symptoms of perinatal depression and anxiety can be mild, moderate or severe and may include:
+Signs and symptoms of perinatal mental health issues can be mild, moderate or severe and may include:

 • Panic attacks (palpitations, shortness of breath, shaking)

-• Persistent, generalised worry, often focused on fears for the health, wellbeing or safety of the baby
+• Persistent, generalised worry, often about the baby

 • Development of obsessive or compulsive thoughts and/or behaviours